-This article will explain uncontested divorces in Kansas.
+This article provides an overview of uncontested divorces in Kansas.
 If you still have questions after reading this article, you should consult with an experienced family law attorney.

-It’s very common for spouses to cite incompatibility as the reason for the divorce, because that way they can avoid talking about the intimate details of their marriage in a courtroom.
-It's enough to say, "we don't get along anymore."
+Most couples cite incompatibility as the reason for the divorce, because that way they can avoid talking about the intimate details of their marriage in a courtroom.
+Incompatibility simply means "we don't get along anymore."

 The entry-level trial courts in Kansas are the district courts.
-District courts have jurisdiction over divorce cases.
-You have to begin your divorce in the district court.
-Later on, if you think the judge's final order is wrong, you can appeal to the Kansas Court of Appeals or even the Kansas Supreme Court.
-But remember: when you're starting your case, it's crucial to file your papers in the correct district.
+District courts have jurisdiction over divorce cases and you’ll need to begin your divorce in the district court.
+Later on, if you think the judge's final divorce order is wrong, you can appeal to the Kansas Court of Appeals or even the Kansas Supreme Court.
+But remember that when you're starting your case, it's crucial to file your papers in your local district court.

-Every divorce officially begins when the petitioner files key legal documents by taking them to the courthouse.
+Every divorce officially begins when the spouse requesting the divorce (the petitioner) files key legal documents by taking them to the courthouse.
 Among other documents, the petitioner always files a petition, which is the legal document that explains what the petitioner is asking the court to do (e.g., grant the divorce, order the other spouse to pay alimony, etc.).

 The court clerk will assign a case number, which is placed on all additional documents.
 The petitioner then serves the documents on the respondent (the other spouse), which means that the respondent is given the papers via official means, such as a process server or sheriff's deputy.

 When you attend the final hearing, you may have to testify if the judge asks you questions about the agreement.
-Be prepared to answer, and bring all the paperwork with you, including:
+You should be prepared to answer questions and have all relevant paperwork with you at the hearing, including:

-If you give the court a fully executed (signed by both parties) Decree of Divorce and Property Settlement Agreement, the judge may choose to sign the final order without your testimony.
+If you give the court a fully executed (signed by both parties) Decree of Divorce and settlement agreement, the judge may choose to sign the final order without your testimony as long as the agreement isn’t unfair and serves the best interests of any children.
 (Note: if you live in Reno County, you will provide the court with a short affidavit instead of testifying.)